CardiBat/ROS-on-RISCV/README-ENG.md

 ### Connection and Login

-To start practicing with a RISC-type processor, a cluster with various nodes named Monte Cimone is available.
+To start practicing with a RISC-V processor, a cluster with various nodes named Monte Cimone is available.
 This machine is accessible from your PC (after registration via a form) using the SSH command:

 ```sh
 ssh username@beta.dei.unibo.it -p 2223